gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/access-control.md

 | :-------------------------------------------------------------------------------------------------------: |
 | <img src="../../../assets/images/data_store/access_control/access_layout.png" alt="drawing" width="600"/> |

 Once a change is detected, you will see a popup appear at the top of the page.
 You can press "Submit Changes" to lodge this change, or "Revert Changes" to restore the access configuration to it's prior state.
-Once submission is completed, press the resulting refresh button to reload the new access configuration.
+Once submission is completed the page will automatically refresh with the updated access configuration.

 {% include warning.html content="No changes will be saved to the access configuration until the submit button is pressed." %}